lboughazz/sending-and-receiving-encrypted-emails-with-JAVA/README.md

-# sending and receiving encrypted emails with JAVA in one file
+# sending and receiving encrypted emails with JAVA in one file + graphical interface
  a code who could Send and receive encrypted emails by decrypting them (RSA methode).

  in just one file you can find all the code needed to run this program perfectly.